abokaesr1/chat_ai/README.md

 2. **ChatGPT** – If no response is found in the database, it queries OpenAI’s ChatGPT.
 3. **Gemini AI** – If ChatGPT reaches its limit, it switches to Google Gemini.
 4. **Google Search** – If no AI-generated response is available, it fetches relevant search results.
 5. **Self-Learning** – If an answer is not found, it is stored in the database for future queries.

+### How It Works

+The chatbot follows a structured search approach:

+1. **Database Lookup**
+   - The chatbot first searches the database for a response.
+   - Admins can manually add a list of questions and answers.
+   - If the user's question is at least **70% similar** (adjustable via the config file) to a stored question, it retrieves the answer.

+2. **ChatGPT Integration**
+   - If no answer is found in the database, it queries ChatGPT.
+   - The response is then stored in the database to reduce API usage and allow admin modifications.

+3. **Fallback to Gemini AI**
+   - If ChatGPT is inactive or has reached its limit, the chatbot switches to **Gemini AI** and follows the same process.

+4. **Google Search**
+   - If neither ChatGPT nor Gemini AI provides an answer, it fetches relevant data using Google Search.

+### Provides

+- **Simple Blade View** – A minimal and customizable chat interface.
+- **Lightweight Controller** – A clean structure to handle requests and responses.
+- **Database Migration** – Stores previous queries and responses for improved efficiency.

 ## **Features**